-Once you have your target score in mind, how do you know when your studying is sufficient to get that score on the real test?
-Personally, I’ve found the AAMC Practice MCATs to be the most useful and the most accurate predictors of my performance on the MCAT.
-(In fact, I got the exact same score on my last AAMC practice test and the real thing!)
-They do cost $35 each, but as with MSAR, the value of the resources is well worth the cost.
+The AAMC Practice MCATs can help you predict your performance on the MCAT.
+(In fact, I got the exact same score on my last AAMC practice test as I did on the real thing!)
+They come at a small cost each, but as with MSAR, the value of the resources is well worth the cost.

 From my own experience and from what I’ve heard from other people who have used similar services, these third-party tests are often more challenging than the real thing, so it was a huge confidence boost when I switched from Princeton Review tests to AAMC practice tests and my score immediately went up by five points!

-A score between 510 and 515 will put you right in the mix with other applicants, and a score between 515 and 520 will make you competitive at many medical schools.
+A score between 510 and 515 will put you right in the mix with other average applicants, and a score between 515 and 520 will make you competitive at many medical schools.
 A score of 520 and above will almost certainly put you above the 95th percentile, which is competitive for just about any medical school.

 For more MCAT studying resources, check out the AAMC Official MCAT Prep Hub, as well as our blog, which is filled with resources, including our MCAT Study Guide, MCAT CARS Section Guide, and Tips to Achieve Your Dream MCAT Score.